 Our Board of Directors

-Robert B. Chess is the Chairman of our board of directors and has served as a director since May 1992.
-Mr. Chess is currently the Chairman of OPX Biotechnologies, a private company in the renewable fuels and chemicals field and also serves as a director of Pelvalon, Inc., a private medical device company.
+Robert B. Chess is the Chairman of Nektar’s Board of Directors and has served as a Director since May 1992.
+Mr. Chess currently is the Chairman and Co-Founder of Biota Technology, a private company developing applications of DNA-sequencing for the energy industry, and is Lead Director at Twist Biosciences, which manufactures synthetic DNA using a silicon-based synthesis platform.
 From March 2006 until January 2007, Mr. Chess served as our Acting President and Chief Executive Officer, and from April 1999 to January 2007, served as Executive Chairman.
 He also served as our Co-Chief Executive Officer from August 1998 to April 2000, as President from December 1991 to August 1998, and as Chief Executive Officer from May 1992 to August 1998.
-Mr. Chess was previously the co-Founder and President of Penederm, Inc., a publicly-traded dermatological pharmaceutical company that was sold to Mylan Laboratories.
-He has held management positions at Intel Corporation and Metaphor Computer Systems (now part of IBM), and was a member of the first President Bush's White House staff as a White House Fellow and Associate Director of the White House Office of Economic and Domestic Policy.
+Mr. Chess was previously CEO and Chairman of OPX Biotechnologies, a renewable chemicals company, which was sold to Cargill, and the Co-Founder and President of Penederm, Inc., a publicly-traded pharmaceutical dermatology company that was acquired by Mylan Laboratories.
+He has held management positions at Intel Corporation and Metaphor Computer Systems (now part of IBM), and was a member of President George H.W.
+Bush's White House staff as a White House Fellow and Associate Director of the White House Office of Economic and Domestic Policy.

-R. Scott Greer has served as our director since February 2010.
+R. Scott Greer has served as a Nektar director since February 2010.
 Since June 2003, Mr. Greer has served as Managing Director of Numenor Ventures, LLC, a venture capital firm.
-In 1996, Mr. Greer co-founded Abgenix, Inc., a company that specialized in the discovery, development and manufacture of human therapeutic antibodies, and from June 1996 through May 2002, he served as its Chief Executive Officer.
-He also served as a director of Abgenix from 1996 and Chairman of the board of directors from 2000 until the acquisition of Abgenix by Amgen, Inc. in April 2006.
-Prior to Abgenix's formation, Mr. Greer held senior management positions at Cell Genesys, Inc., a biotechnology company, initially as Chief Financial Officer and Vice President of Corporate Development and later as Senior Vice President of Corporate Development, and various positions at Genetics Institute, Inc.
+In 1996, Mr. Greer co-founded Abgenix, Inc., a company that specialized in the discovery, development, and manufacture of human therapeutic antibodies, and from June 1996 through May 2002, he served as its Chief Executive Officer.
+He also served as a Director of Abgenix from 1996 and Chairman of the Board of Directors from 2000 until the acquisition of Abgenix by Amgen, Inc., in April 2006.
+Prior to Abgenix's formation, Mr. Greer held senior management positions at Cell Genesys, Inc., initially as Chief Financial Officer and Vice President of Corporate Development and later as Senior Vice President of Corporate Development, and various positions at Genetics Institute, Inc.

 Howard Robin joined Nektar Therapeutics in January 2007.
 He has more than 25 years of successful biopharmaceutical experience managing clinical development and commercial operations.
-Most recently, Mr. Robin served as President and Chief Executive Officer of Sirna Therapeutics, a clinical-stage biotechnology company pioneering RNAi-based therapies for serious diseases and conditions, including age-related macular degeneration (AMD), hepatitis C, asthma, respiratory syncytial virus (RSV) and Huntington's disease.
+Most recently, Mr. Robin served as President and Chief Executive Officer of Sirna Therapeutics, a clinical-stage biotechnology company pioneering RNAi-based therapies for serious diseases and conditions, including age-related macular degeneration (AMD), hepatitis C, asthma, respiratory syncytial virus (RSV), and Huntington's disease.
 During his tenure at Sirna, Mr. Robin successfully re-launched the company and created significant shareholder value that led to its acquisition by Merck for $1.1 billion.

-Mr. Robin holds a B.S. in Accounting and Finance from Fairleigh Dickinson University in New Jersey and serves as a member of its Board of Trustees.Close Bio
+Mr. Robin serves as a director of the Biotechnology Industry Organization, the world's largest biotechnology industry trade organization.
+He holds a B.S. in Accounting and Finance from Fairleigh Dickinson University in New Jersey and serves as a member of its Board of Trustees.Close Bio

 Roy A. Whitfield has served as our director since August 2000.
 Mr. Whitfield is the former Chairman of the Board and Chief Executive Officer of Incyte Corporation, a drug discovery and development company he co-founded in 1991.
-From January 1993 to November 2001, Mr. Whitfield served as its Chief Executive Officer and from November 2001 until June 2003 as its Chairman.
-He also served as a director of Incyte from 1991 to January 2014.
-From 1984 to 1989, Mr. Whitfield held senior operating and business development positions with Technicon Instruments Corporation, a medical instrumentation company, and its predecessor company, Cooper Biomedical, Inc., a biotechnology and medical diagnostics company.
-Prior to his work at Technicon, Mr. Whitfield spent seven years with the Boston Consulting Group's international consulting practice.
-He currently serves as a director of Station X, Inc., a private development stage company.
-Since February 2008, he has also served as Executive Chairman of the board of directors of Bioseek.
-Mr. Whitfield received a B.S. in mathematics from Oxford University and an M.B.A. from Stanford University.Close Bio
+From January 1993 to November 2001, Mr. Whitfield served as its Chief Executive Officer and from November 2001 until June 2003 as Chairman.
+He also served as a Director of Incyte from 1991 to January 2014.
+From 1984 to 1989, Mr. Whitfield held senior operating and business development positions with Technicon Instruments Corporation and its predecessor company, Cooper Biomedical, Inc. Prior to his work at Technicon, Mr. Whitfield spent seven years with the Boston Consulting Group's international consulting practice.
+He currently serves as a director of Station X, Inc..
+Mr. Whitfield previously served as the Executive Chairman of the board of directors of Bioseek and as member of the board of directors of Illumina, Inc. Mr. Whitfield received a B.S. in mathematics from Oxford University and an M.B.A. from Stanford University.Close Bio